 One of the best investments a law firm can make is in high-quality, original, focused content for their website.
 Content not only drives SEO, but it is also crucial for attracting and retaining readers, and for converting those readers into clients.
-Justia CEO Tim Stanley explains how to write high-quality content, and he discusses the importance of having that content also be both original (non-duplicative) and focused.
+Justia CEO Tim Stanley offers insight on how to write high-quality content, and he discusses the importance of having that content also be both original (non-duplicative) and focused.

 Justia is AMPing all of our law firm client websites and blogs.
 In addition to the who (law firms websites), this article covers the what and why of AMP.